 Ask about our Cosmetic Consultations.

+Dr. Leigh has placed and restored thousands of Dental Implants over the course of his dental career.
+His General Practice is limited to the placing and restoring of dental implants and related dental implant procedures.
 There are over 500,000 implant treatments performed each year.
 A dental implant (artificial tooth root) is a custom-made piece of biocompatible metal (so your body does not reject this material) that are surgically placed under the gums to fuse to the jawbone.

 The Leigh Smile Center General Dental Practice Dentists will design, implant and fit the replacement teeth, or do restorative work on faulty crowns, renewing your smile and your chewing ability.